opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 **Issue:** [#388](https://github.com/opensearch-project/opensearch-net/issues/388)
 (also closes #370 trimming, #424 AOT, #318)
 **Status:** Draft for review
-**PoC / evidence:** this PR's foundation + `poc/OpenSearch.Net.Stj.Tests` (13 passing
-tests, incl. wire-format parity vs. the real Utf8Json client).
-The original standalone converter PoC + generator live on the `poc/stj-serializer-vertical-slice` branch (14 + 4 tests).
+**PoC / evidence:** This PR ships the production foundation (`SystemTextJsonSerializer`, the `ConnectionSettings` seam) with an in-tree regression test (`tests/Tests.Reproduce/SystemTextJsonSeamTests.cs`).
+The full converter proof-of-concept and code generator — including wire-format parity vs. the real Utf8Json client across queries and aggregations, recursion, field-name inference, and round-trip (≈25 tests) — live on the `poc/stj-serializer-vertical-slice` branch as referenced evidence.

 ---